ac-tuwien/MHLib.jl/README.md

 It is recommended to take the `MHLibDemos` package with one of the demos as template for solving your own problem.

-Further smaller usage examples can also be found in the test directory of the main package.
+Further smaller usage examples can also be found in the test directory of the MHLibDemos package.

 ## Parameter Tuning with SMAC3